 Methi Thepla are soft, delicious, and melt in the mouth.
 The dough is made with yogurt and packed with fresh fenugreek leaves.
 Methi leaves give a faint bitter taste, and other spices and herbs make the Thepla highly flavorful!

-About Methi Thepla
+Soft and Delicious Methi Thepla

 I like to roll the Thepla thinner and cook it without pressing it with the spatula.
-And that makes them very soft and melt in the mouth.
+And that makes them very soft and melt-in-the-mouth.

 Thepla are delicious and pair well with pickles or yogurt.
 I would consider them picnic food because Gujarati families can not travel without Thepla!
 The Thepla can either be made plain or by adding vegetables.
 Apart from methi leaves, they can also be made with spinach, zucchini, or Lauki.